MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Community Training allows you to restrict editing learner profiles to Global Administrators, set this value to **True** to activate this feature.

-## Hide Navigation bar for Learners
+## Hide Navigation bar for learners

 ```Hide Navigation bar for Learners
 Features:HideTopNavBarForLearner